 How long does the program last?

-The family will be involved with Connections for 12 months and may work with QEC, Take Two or Finding Solutions at any time throughout this 12 months, dependent on the families needs.
+The family will be involved with Uniting for 12 months and may work with QEC, Take Two or Finding Solutions at any time throughout this 12 months, dependent on the families needs.